Blog

 You can invite external users into your workspace with limited access.
 Plus, create tasks from your conversations.

 The free version of Flock works for teams of 1-20 people and includes core features.
-Beyond that, the Pro plan costs $4.50/user per month and works great for teams of 20-100.
+Beyond that, the Pro plan costs $4.50 per user per month and works great for teams of 20-100.
 For teams of 100 and more, contact Flock for a direct quote.

 Zoom

-If we weren’t convinced of its value before 2020, these past two years have definitely cemented Zoom as a leader in virtual communication.
+If we weren’t convinced of its value before 2020, the Covid-19 pandemic certainly cemented Zoom as a leader in virtual communication.

 Basecamp